SamHulme1/Art-By-Jamie/README.md

 - Nest Hub, Hub Max
 - Iphone 5, SE, 6, 7, 8, X

 For the devices that didn't respond as expected.
 Additional media quiries were created to target and address these issues.
-Correcting the reposiveness.
+Correcting the reposiveness.The site was also tested by friends and family members to test the user experience.

+#### Light House

+The site was tested using Lighthouse, After the initial results I improved the site in the following ways:
+- Changed pseudo highlight from white to pink to improve contrast
+- Compressed missed images for better performance.
+- Removed height of breakout images to correct aspect ratio issue.
+- Changed h6 in footer to h3s.
+- Added meta description to head for better SEO.

+The finals results for the site are as follows: put image here

 ### Online validators

-### Light house and Chrome Dev tools
+### Manual Tests

+## Bugs

 ## Credits